Early Quantum Theory | General Chemistry 1

 Emission - Energy of a photon:

-When the electron moves from a higher energy state to a lower energy state, the atom emits photons.
-The difference between the energies of the initial (ni) and final (nf) states is:
+When an electron transitions from a higher energy level (ni) to a lower one (nf), the hydrogen atom emits photons.
+The difference between the energy of the initial state and the final state is:

 ΔE = Ef – Ei